IX Troop Carrier Command: Combat operations

 At the end of February 1944, using equipment and personnel from the 52nd Wing, the command established a training unit for airborne division pathfinders and the aircrews that would deliver them.
 The Command Pathfinder School was redesignated the 1st Pathfinder Group (Provisional) in August 1944.

-IX Troop Carrier Commaand delivered both the 82nd and 101st Airborne Divisions in the American airborne landings in Normandy on 6–7 June 1944.
+IX Troop Carrier Command delivered both the 82nd and 101st Airborne Divisions in the American airborne landings in Normandy on 6–7 June 1944.
 In August the command was attached to the First Allied Airborne Army, which from 17–25 September 1944, landed both American divisions, the British 1st Airborne Division, and the Polish 1st Independent Parachute Brigade in the Netherlands during Operation Market Garden.
 The 50th Wing moved to bases in France in September as well.

 In February and March 1945 the 52d and 53rd wings also deployed to bases in France, except for two groups of the 52nd assigned to support British airborne operations.
 The command carried out extensive formation training for Operation Varsity, an airborne assault across the Rhine River, and executed it on 24 March 1945, delivering the 17th Airborne Division.
 The groups of the 52nd Wing based in France returned to England to carry the British 6th Airborne Division in the assault.

 Return to the United States

-IX Troop Carrier Command transferred from the United Kingdom to the United States without equipment or personnel on 5 September 1945 to Stout Field, Indiana, where it took over the personnel and equipment of I Troop Carrier Command along with the command of troop carrier units in the United stares.
-On 1 February 1946 command headquarters moved to Greenville Army Air Base, South Carolina, in preparation for inactivation, which took place 31 March 1946,when the command transferred its personnel and equipment to Third Air Force, which assumed responsibility for troop carrier operations for Tactical Air Command.
+IX Troop Carrier Command transferred from the United Kingdom to the United States without equipment or personnel on 5 September 1945 to Stout Field, Indiana, where it took over the personnel and equipment of I Troop Carrier Command along with the command of troop carrier units in the United States.
+On 1 February 1946 command headquarters moved to Greenville Army Air Base, South Carolina, in preparation for inactivation, which took place 31 March 1946, when the command transferred its personnel and equipment to Third Air Force, which assumed responsibility for troop carrier operations for Tactical Air Command.
 On 8 October 1948 the United States Air Force, now a separate military service, disbanded the command.

 Notable Members

 Major Vincent F. Harrington, former U.S. Representative from Iowa briefly served as a security officer.

+Flight Officer Dale Oliver, served as a Glider Pilot in the 434th Troop Carrier Group.
+Piloted a glider in combat operations in Normandy, Holland, and Germany.
+Later went on to be an assistant and primary animator for Disney, with credits including Peter Pan and Winnie the Pooh.